Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

 .. _llm-eval-model-endpoint:

-Evaluating with an MLflow Deployments Endpoint
+Evaluating with an QCFlow Deployments Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For MLflow >= 2.11.0, :py:func:`mlflow.evaluate()` supports evaluating a model endpoint by directly passing the MLflow Deployments endpoint URI to the ``model`` argument.
+For QCFlow >= 2.11.0, :py:func:`qcflow.evaluate()` supports evaluating a model endpoint by directly passing the QCFlow Deployments endpoint URI to the ``model`` argument.
-This is particularly useful when you want to evaluate a deployed model hosted by a local `MLflow AI Gateway <../deployments/index.html>`_,  `Databricks Foundation Models API <https://docs.databricks.com/en/machine-learning/model-serving/score-foundation-models.html>`_, and `External Models in Databricks Model Serving <https://docs.databricks.com/en/generative-ai/external-models/index.html>`_, without implementing custom prediction logic to wrap it as an MLflow model or a python function.
+This is particularly useful when you want to evaluate a deployed model hosted by a local `QCFlow AI Gateway <../deployments/index.html>`_,  `Databricks Foundation Models API <https://docs.databricks.com/en/machine-learning/model-serving/score-foundation-models.html>`_, and `External Models in Databricks Model Serving <https://docs.databricks.com/en/generative-ai/external-models/index.html>`_, without implementing custom prediction logic to wrap it as an QCFlow model or a python function.

-Please don't forget to set the target deployment client by using :py:func:`mlflow.deployments.set_deployments_target` before calling :py:func:`mlflow.evaluate()` with the endpoint URI, as shown in the example below.
+Please don't forget to set the target deployment client by using :py:func:`qcflow.deployments.set_deployments_target` before calling :py:func:`qcflow.evaluate()` with the endpoint URI, as shown in the example below.
 Otherwise, you will see an error message like ``MlflowException: No deployments target has been set...``.

 .. hint::

-    When you want to use an endpoint **not** hosted by an MLflow AI Gateway or Databricks, you can create a custom Python function following the :ref:`Evaluating with a Custom Function <llm-eval-custom-function>` guide and use it as the ``model`` argument.
+    When you want to use an endpoint **not** hosted by an QCFlow AI Gateway or Databricks, you can create a custom Python function following the :ref:`Evaluating with a Custom Function <llm-eval-custom-function>` guide and use it as the ``model`` argument.

 Supported Input Data Formats
 ****************************

-The input data can be either of the following format when using an URI of the MLflow Deployment Endpoint as the model:
+The input data can be either of the following format when using an URI of the QCFlow Deployment Endpoint as the model:

 .. list-table::
     :widths: 20 40 40